visforvali/ws297y/resources.md

 {: .important }
 > Besides your composition notebook and the book you've chosen to destroy, all required texts are provided for free and are linked in the weeks we'll discuss them on the [Calendar](/ws297y/) page and in chronological order on [Classes\Content\Texts](https://classes.pace.edu){:target="_blank"}.

-There are many articles, blogs, books and podcasts that would have been interesting to include in this class but ultimately didn't make the cut.
+There are many creative pieces, articles, blogs, books and podcasts that I've taught in past iterations of this class and/or would have been interesting to include in this section that ultimately didn't make the cut.
 If you have suggestions about materials to share, let me know and I'll add them to the list!

 ## Creative Writing 📚